 Leopard frogs are naturally wired to hibernate, so they will slow down and may stop eating in the winter, roughly about three months.
 If possible, the tank can be cooled to between 37 and 39 F for the winter months to mimic the frog's natural environment.

 A 10-gallon tank is sufficient for a single leopard frog, but if you are keeping more frogs, the tank size must increase, keeping in mind that floor space is more important than height.
 Leopard frogs are semiaquatic and need a land area as well as a large enough body of water that they can submerge their bodies.

-A half-land, half-water tank is a good choice for leopard frogs.
-These can be set up a number of ways.
+A half-land, half-water tank is an excellent choice for leopard frogs.
+These can be set up in several ways.
 It is easiest in the long term to separate the land and water areas with a piece of plastic or Plexiglas placed across the aquarium and then sealed with aquarium-grade silicone sealant.
 This allows the use of soil (or a combination of soil and peat moss, covered with reptile bark and sphagnum moss) on the terrestrial side to allow the frogs to burrow.

-A dense piece of wood such as driftwood can be placed partly in the water and partly on land to provide an easy transition from water to land.
-This also provides a nice basking spot.
+A dense piece of wood such as driftwood can be placed partly in the water and partly on land to provide a smooth transition from water to land.
+This also provides a sweet basking spot.
 Alternately, gravel can be sloped in the aquatic side to provide a ramp out of the water.

 The depth of the soil on the terrestrial side should be at least 2–3 inches to allow burrowing.
 A layer of gravel can be used on the aquatic side.
-It is extremely important to use smooth gravel to prevent skin abrasions and injuries, and ideally the gravel should be large enough that the small frogs cannot swallow it.
+It is imperative to use smooth gravel to prevent skin abrasions and injuries, and ideally, the gravel should be large enough that the small frogs cannot swallow it.
 Plants and driftwood can be used for climbing, hiding spots, and basking.